ge75her/CarLicensePlate-detection/README.md

 https://www.kaggle.com/andrewmvd/car-plate-detection

 We use faster R-CNN object detection algorithm to complete this task.
+This project should run by GPU.

 ## environment
 torch 1.9.0